MuhtasimTanmoy/Trade-Journal/Terms.md

 > Frequently Encountered Trading Term Definitions

-`Trading` refers to the practice of buying and selling financial instruments such as stocks, bonds, and other assets with the goal of making a profit.
+`Trading` refers to the practice of buying and selling financial instruments such as stocks, bonds, and other assets to make a profit.

 `Day trading` involves buying and selling assets within a single trading day, and often involves taking advantage of short-term price movements.

 `Swing trading` on the other hand, involves holding positions for a few days or weeks, and involves taking advantage of short-term trends in the market.

-`Position trading` also known as long-term trading, involves holding assets for a longer period of time, often several months or years.
+`Position trading` also known as long-term trading, involves holding assets for a longer period, often several months or years.

 `Spot trading` refers to the buying and selling of securities or other assets for immediate settlement.
-This means that when you engage in spot trading, the transaction is completed and the assets are delivered to the buyer or seller on the same day, or on the next business day if the trade is conducted after market hours.
+This means that when you engage in spot trading, the transaction is completed and the assets are delivered to the buyer or seller on the same day, or the next business day if the trade is conducted after market hours.
 For example, if you buy 100 shares of a company's stock through spot trading, you will receive those 100 shares in your account on the same day or the next business day, depending on the time of the trade.

 `Margin trading` involves the use of borrowed funds from a broker to trade securities or other assets.
-This allows traders to potentially increase their buying power and make larger trades than they would be able to with just their own funds.
+This allows traders to potentially increase their buying power and make larger trades than they would be able to with just their funds.
 However, margin trading also carries a higher level of risk, as traders are responsible for any losses incurred on the borrowed funds.
 For example, if you have $10,000 in your account and your broker allows you to trade on margin with a 2:1 ratio, you could trade up to $20,000 worth of securities.
 However, if the value of those securities declines, you could lose more than your initial investment.

 `Futures trading` involves the buying and selling of contracts for the future delivery of a particular asset.
 These contracts are standardized in terms of quantity, quality, and expiration date, and they are traded on futures exchanges.
 For example, if you believe the price of oil will rise in the future, you could buy a futures contract for the delivery of a certain amount of oil at a future date.
 If the price of oil does indeed rise, you could sell the contract for a profit.